Codex Zouche-Nuttall

 The Codex Zouche-Nuttall or Codex Tonindeye is an accordion-folded pre-Columbian document of Mixtec pictography, now in the collections of the British Museum.
 It is one of about 16 manuscripts from Mexico that are entirely pre-Columbian in origin.
-The codex derives its name from Zelia Nuttall, who first published it in 1902, and Baroness Zouche, its donor.
+The codex derives its name from Zelia Nuttall, who first published it in 1902, and Robert Curzon, 14th Baron Zouche (1810–1873), whose collection was donated to the British Museum upon the death of his daughter, Darea Curzon, 16th Baroness Zouche, in 1917.

 Description

 The Codex Zouche-Nuttall was probably made in the 14th century and is composed of 47 sections of animal skin with dimensions of 19 cm by 23.5 cm.
 The codex folds together like a screen and is vividly painted on both sides, and the condition of the document is by and large excellent.
 It is one of three codices that record the genealogies, alliances and conquests of several 11th- and 12th-century rulers of a small Mixtec city-state in highland Oaxaca, the Tilantongo kingdom, especially under the leadership of the warrior Lord Eight Deer Jaguar Claw (who died in the early 12th century at the age of 52).